Let me start off by saying…

 Thanks to the book Woman Code by Alisa Vitti and the Flo app, I finally know how to properly track my natural cycle.
 I cannot recommend Alisa’s book enough!
 It teaches you so much about how to monitor your menstrual cycle and live a life that truly makes sense with your flow.
 These things I learned in my late twenties are things that should be taught to all young girls today!

 Oh, and YAY for a much higher sex drive!
-My inner Scorpio is back baby!
+My inner Scorpio is satisfied.

 In the end, going off birth control was the right move for me.